 Sigma’s new zoom lens is very sharp in the APS-C image circle up to 35mm becoming a bit softer toward the long end.
 The FF-corner starts not bad at 24mm but already shows signs of astigmatism.
 This becomes progressively worse with 35mm and 50mm looking mushy and a slight recovery at 70mm.
 The lens also exhibits quite some field curvature toward the FF-corner at normal distances.

-If you want to see all the details and comparisons with the Tamron 28-75mm f2.8 Di III and Nikon Z 24-70mm f2.8 S (Sony FE 24-70mm f2.8 GM coming soon), read on.
+If you want to see all the details and comparisons with the Tamron 28-75mm f2.8 Di III, Sony FE 24-70mm f2.8 GM, and Nikon Z 24-70mm f2.8 S, read on.
 Or you can fast-forward to the performance at long distances.

 The following 100% crops for each focal length show the new Sigma 24-70mm f2.8 DG DN Art from f2.8 down to f11 plus a comparison with other lenses at f2.8.